-Leasehold improvements are amortized over the estimated useful life of the improvements of 7 years or the term of the lease, whichever is shorter.
+Leasehold improvements and office premises are amortized over the estimated useful life of the assets or the term of the lease, whichever is shorter.

 The useful life and the depreciation and amortization method are reviewed periodically to ensure that the period and the method of depreciation and amortization are consistent with the expected pattern of economic benefits from items of property and equipment.